 The idea to build a hospice in Barnsley was born in 1985, when a small group of pioneers met in St Peter’s Church Hall to look at ways of securing funding and support.
 As a result, a public meeting was held, a company was formed and charitable status was obtained.

-From our current Eldon Street shop, an appeal was launched, but was very slow at first – the miners strike and similar appeals in Pontefract and Wakefield affected fundraising.
+An appeal was launched from our former Eldon Street shop, but progress was very slow at first as the miner’s strike and similar appeals in Pontefract and Wakefield affected fundraising.
 In 1993, however, the donation of a large legacy together with the support of the local Health Authority enabled Phase I of the development to commence.

 2001 – after receiving a grant of £862,000 from the National Lottery Charities Board, we were delighted to open Phase II – an eight-bedded Inpatient Unit to accompany our existing Day Hospice.
-This unit allows us to provide a complete service of Specialist Palliative Care.
+This unit allows us to provide a complete service of specialist palliative and end of life care.

 2005 – we opened Phase III of the hospice – the Apex Rooms, training and meeting rooms which were rented out.